Our Education Co-ordinators

 Diploma of Teaching and Learning (ECE)

-Every month I visit all Educarers in their home to ensure health and safety regulations are paramount, follow each child’s learning journey, model leadership experience, and offer support and guidance.
+Every month I visit all educators in their home to ensure health and safety regulations are paramount, follow each child’s learning journey, mentor, and offer support and guidance.

 Waikato / Hauraki

 Kia Ora, my name is Rose.
 I’m the Coordinator for the Thames/Coromandel area.
 I have been with Jemma’s for two years and I love my role.
 I’m able to express my self as an individual and have had some great opportunities to get to know others better.
 For me I love bringing my experience and knowledge into my daily practice with both children and educators.
 I enjoy going out for visits and later seeing how the learning for each child is progressing.

 In my personal time I keep busy with my family, where we go on outings and build memories as a family.

 My name is Iveta Ongley.
 I am a qualified fully registered early childhood teacher with eight years of New Zealand centre experience at both teaching and management levels as well as two years of home-based teaching experience.
 I am a mum to an amazing three year old girl who delights me every day with her smiles, budding personality and adventures.

 Through my studies and experience I learnt how important the first years of children’s lives are and that a strong and loving relationship with significant adults is vital for the development of a child’s body, mind and soul.
 That’s why I am so passionate about home-based care and education where creating this all important relationship comes so naturally and is the key to children’s happiness and success in life.

 I have a strong philosophy on teaching and learning of young children.
 My practice is influenced by the work of Dr Emmi Pikler and RIE philosophy.
 This is a philosophy of respect; a philosophy based on relationships and natural development.